Nata25/meteor/README.md

 - users can register and login/out
 - registered users can add new sources (title, URL, description), which by default gets 0 rating
 - on clicking "Learn more" button details page is rendered where user can also vote pro/contra; results are preserved
-- on page reload and even project restart, the list of sources and number of votes are preserved (it is needed to manually clean up a database to restart app from scratch).
+- on page reload and even project restart, the list of sources and number of votes are preserved (it is needed to manually clean up a MongoDB database to restart app from scratch)
+- one-page approach is implemented via Routing.

+## Technologies used:

+- Meteor.js
+- MongoDB
+- Bootstrap
+- iron:router

 ------